Profile information

 Thai: Intermediate

-There’s WiFi and a cuddly dog that always loves to play outside with new people.
+There’s WiFi and a cuddly dog that always loves to play with new people.

-We really can’t manage people with emotional regulation issues or people who have many particular needs or are very new to the practicalities of the real world.
-It would be ideal to have someone who is responsible, competent, easygoing, communicative, mature, curious, proactive, and a self-starter that can see that something needs to be done and doesn’t have a problem just starting it.
+We really can’t manage people who have many particular needs or are very new to the practicalities of the real world or conscientious group living.
+It would be ideal to have people who are competent, motivated, communicative, and curious self-starters who can see that something needs to be done and can commit to starting and finishing the tasks well.
 It can be overwhelming to think of such a project and all it requires, but it just takes a determined and diligent chipping away at the tasks to keep it all from getting daunting.
-There’s so much to do and there’s so much good energy there.
+There’s so much to do and it feels so great to witness the little and big transformations you can make with your hands.
 We would love to have someone who can feel that and wants to be part of this story of finding something that was neglected and abandoned and contributing our knowledge and experience to leaving it better than we found it.

 A little more information